marbetschar/marco.betschart.name/projects/README.md

 ---
-description: |
-  A project is a series of tasks linked to a **specific goal, with a deadline**.
+description: "a series of tasks linked to a specific goal, with a deadline."
 ---

 # Projects